 How to Join the Webinar:

-Go to the Webinar Room [link will be posted here] to join the event.
+Follow the link to the Webinar Room to join the event.
 The online “room” will be open a few minutes early—generally within 15 minutes before start time—so that you can connect and be ready before it starts.
+If it will be your first time watching one of our webinars, we recommend joining early so you have time to install the Zoom extension if you need to (the webinar service we use).

 Parents / Family members: